pietrodn/filter-bubble/slide.md

 ### Friendly world syndrome

-Filters block *important*, but *unpleasant* things
+Personalizing filters block *important*, but *unpleasant* things:

 * Some **topics** will always be *not likable*: war, homelessness, poverty...
 * Different **point of views** are less *relevant* to us

 ### Autonomy

-**Autonomy** of the reader is compromised, because they can't choose what's in or what's out their "bubble"
+**Autonomy** of the readers is compromised, as they can't choose what's in or what's out their "bubble"

 ### Worst case scenario